 Brandon Roy, Virologist and Bioinformaticist at the 20th conference of the International Council for the Study of Virus and Virus-Like Diseases of the Grapevine (ICVG) in Thessaloniki, Greece.
 Picture taken in Vergina region at a local winery and vineyard, September 2023.

-Molecular virologist, bioinformatician, problem solver, expert in plant-microbe interactions
+Molecular virologist, plant biologist, bioinformatician, problem solver, expert in plant-microbe interactions

 Check out my Publications or my LinkedIn